10 Legal Risks of Non-Compliance in Recruitment

 Discrimination Claims Under EEOC Laws

 What does this look like in practice?
 It could be as overt as excluding candidates over 40 from a hiring pool, or as subtle as using biased language in job descriptions.
-Even seemingly neutral tools—like algorithmic resume screeners—can inadvertently screen out protected groups.
+Even seemingly neutral tools like algorithmic resume screeners can inadvertently screen out protected groups, increasing AI recruitment bias if left unchecked.

-And the stakes?
-High.
+And the stakes are high.
 In 2022, the EEOC filed over 65,000 charges of workplace discrimination, resulting in hundreds of millions in settlements.
-Enterprise HR teams must ensure recruiters are trained, job descriptions are inclusive, and hiring tools are periodically audited for bias.
+Enterprise HR teams must ensure recruiters are trained, job descriptions are inclusive, and hiring tools are periodically audited to reduce the Risks of Non-Compliance in Recruitment.

 Improper Background Check Procedures (FCRA Violations)

-Under FCRA, employers must provide written notice and get consent before running a background check.
-If the result leads to a decision not to hire, you must give the candidate a pre-adverse action notice with a copy of the report and a chance to respond.
-Skip that step, and you could face legal action—even if your decision was valid.
+Under FCRA, employers must provide written notice and obtain consent before running a background check.
+If the result leads to a decision not to hire, candidates must receive a pre-adverse action notice along with a copy of the report and an opportunity to respond.

 Misclassification of Employees vs. Independent Contractors

-Misclassifying workers is one of the most common—and costly—compliance mistakes in recruitment.
-Especially in project-based or gig hiring models, it’s tempting to label workers as independent contractors for flexibility.
-But if the role functions like an employee (fixed hours, company-provided tools, performance management), the IRS and DOL may disagree.
+Misclassifying workers is one of the most common and costly compliance mistakes in recruitment.
+In project-based or gig hiring models, organizations may be tempted to label workers as independent contractors for flexibility.

-Penalties include back taxes, unpaid benefits, and in some cases, class-action lawsuits.
-In 2020, Uber and Lyft both faced major legal action over this very issue.
+Penalties include back taxes, unpaid benefits, and class-action lawsuits.
+In 2020, Uber and Lyft both faced major legal action due to misclassification issues, reinforcing the Risks of Non-Compliance in Recruitment.

 Wage and Hour Violations

-Every U.S. employer must complete and store Form I-9 for each employee.
-Sounds simple—but incomplete forms, late submissions, or document errors are all compliance risks.
-Worse, failing to verify work authorization can trigger audits by Immigration and Customs Enforcement (ICE).
+Every U.S. employer must complete and retain Form I-9 for each employee.
+Incomplete forms, late submissions, and documentation errors can all trigger audits and fines.

-Fines can run from $252 to over $2,500 per violation.
-And in cases of willful non-compliance, criminal penalties may apply.
+Failure to verify work authorization increases the Risks of Non-Compliance in Recruitment, with penalties ranging from $252 to over $2,500 per violation.
+In cases of willful non-compliance, criminal penalties may apply.

 Privacy Violations During the Recruitment Process

-Common mistakes include storing candidate data longer than necessary, sharing it without consent, or lacking data encryption.
-In today’s climate, a data breach tied to recruitment processes could result in fines and serious reputational damage.
+Common mistakes include storing candidate data longer than necessary, sharing it without consent, or failing to secure systems.
+These practices elevate the Risks of Non-Compliance in Recruitment and can result in both fines and reputational damage.

 Non-Transparent Job Advertising and Pay Practices